-Site visits are in-person events that may allow for both touring the project area and reviewing your subgrant documentation.
+Site visits are in-person events that may include both touring the project area and reviewing your subgrant documentation.
 Your grant specialist will contact you to arrange a time that is mutually convenient for the site visit and provide an outline of the administrative topics that will be reviewed during the visit.
 Site visits are a good opportunity to develop success stories about your project.
+Due to Covid-19 it is unsure whether site visits will resume during the 2020 grant cycle.
+As an alternative, sharing of project photos and online reviews of policies or documentation may be completed instead.